Seneca-BSA/bsa/docs/sep600/lab4.md

 In this part of the lab, you'll be working with the group beside you to communicate between processor board.

-1. Add the following code to your program create a unbuffered serial object for UART.
+1. Add the following code to your program create an unbuffered serial object for UART.

     | | K64F | K66F |
     |---|---|---|